stac-utils/pgstac/docs/src/pypgstac.md

   version      Get version from a pgstac database.
 ```

-PyPGStac will get the database connection settings from the **standard PG environment variables**:
+pyPgSTAC will get the database connection settings from the **standard PG environment variables**:

 - PGHOST=0.0.0.0
 - PGPORT=5432